Stratford, Connecticut: Top employers

 In 1939, one of the world's first successful commercial helicopters was developed in Stratford by Igor Sikorsky and flown at his plant.
 His company, Sikorsky Aircraft Corporation, is still the town's largest employer.
-Also in 1939, Lycoming produced Wright radial engines here.
+Also in 1939, Lycoming Engines produced Wright radial engines here.
 After World War II, the plant was converted to produce turbines.

-The Vought-Sikorsky Aircraft Division in Stratford built a total of 7,829 F4U fighters from 1940 to 1952, including the prototype.
-These planes saw extensive combat in the Pacific Theatre of operations during World War II, and played a supporting role in the Korean War.
+The Vought-Sikorsky Aircraft Division in Stratford built 7,829 F4U fighters from 1940 to 1952, including the prototype.
+The planes were in extensive combat in the Pacific Theatre of operations during World War II, and played a supporting role in the Korean War.
 A Corsair sits on a pedestal at the airport as a memorial to the war effort.
 The Stratford Eagles Composite Squadron, Civil Air Patrol, is based in Stratford, at the Sikorsky Memorial Airport.
 Athletic Brewing Company, the leading U.S. manufacturer of non-alcoholic craft beer, with a 61% market share in 2021 is based in Stratford.